CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Code Preference Model Pretraining

 \subsection{Model Design}

-Code Preference Model Pretraining (CodePMP) is designed to enhance the sample efficiency of reward models, particularly for reasoning tasks where high-quality preference data is scarce.
-Traditionally, reward models are finetuned on small, curated datasets, which limits their effectiveness in complex tasks like mathematical reasoning or logical deduction.
+Code Preference Model Pretraining (CodePMP) enhances the sample efficiency of reward models, particularly for reasoning tasks where high-quality preference data is scarce.
+Traditionally, reward models are finetuned on small, curated datasets, limiting their effectiveness in complex tasks like mathematical reasoning or logical deduction.
 CodePMP mitigates this limitation by introducing a pretraining phase between basic language model pretraining and finetuning on domain-specific reasoning datasets.
 This phase leverages a large, diverse dataset of code-preference pairs, enabling the model to learn generalizable patterns and ranking strategies.

-CodePMP training involves two key components: Reward Modeling (RM) and Language Modeling (LM).
+CodePMP training involves two components: Reward Modeling (RM) and Language Modeling (LM).
 In RM, the model is trained on code-preference pairs, learning to assign higher scores to the \textit{chosen} code through a pairwise ranking loss.
 In LM, only the \textit{chosen} code is used for autoregressive training to maintain the model's general capabilities.
-The overall loss is a combination of the RM and LM losses, ensuring the model enhances its ranking ability without sacrificing general language modeling performance: $\mathcal{L}_{\text{PMP}} = \mathcal{L}_{\text{rank}} + \mathcal{L}_{\text{LM}}$.
+The overall loss combines the RM and LM losses, ensuring the model enhances its ranking ability without sacrificing general language modeling performance: $\mathcal{L}_{\text{PMP}} = \mathcal{L}_{\text{RM}} + \mathcal{L}_{\text{LM}}$.